ros/class_loader/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-There is no current ROS 2 feature list, but the feature list for ROS 1 can be found [here](http://wiki.ros.org/class_loader) and each item in the list links to the corresponding feature documentation.
+`class_loader` has a ROS 2 [feature list](./README.md#usage).
+The feature list for ROS 1 can be found [here](http://wiki.ros.org/class_loader), where each item in the list links to the corresponding feature documentation.

 ### Public API Documentation [3.ii]

 ROS 2 API docs aren't currently being generated for `class_loader`.
 But ROS 1 documentation is [hosted here](http://wiki.ros.org/class_loader).
-There is documentation for all of the public API, and new additions to the public API require documentation before being added.
+There is documentation for all of the public API using docblocks, and new additions to the public API require documentation before being added.

 ### License [3.iii]